zesk/zesk/docs/cron.md

 - `zesk\Application` - Checks if the schema needs to be updated
 - `zesk\Session_ORM` - Deletes old sessions every minute

+## Upcoming features

+Instead of hooks we'll use the Attribute system in PHP to add tags to Cron functions.

 ## Cron features

 Cron will run any **static function** in any class of type `zesk\Module`, `zesk\Application`, or `zesk\ORM` which has the one of the following function names: